Definitions of the English language levels A1 to C2, based on the Common European Framework of Reference (CEFR):

 Regardless of their current proficiency, non-native speakers benefit greatly from engaging with texts and exercises, as these practices profoundly refine their linguistic abilities and considerably broaden their vocabulary repertoire.

-Why Listening Is the Most Important Skill When Learning a Language
+Why Listening Is Important When Learning a Language

 In short: